praekeltfoundation/vumi-jssandbox-toolkit/docs/tutorial/index.rst

 Outcomes of the tutorial
 ------------------------

+By the end of this tutorial, you will be able to:

-- Sandbox skeleton
+- Know how to use Sandbox skeleton
-- Able to write sandbox app
+- Write Sandbox App
 - Write tests
-- Know how to make http request
+- Know how to make HTTP request
 - Do translations
 - Promises
 - Deploying to VumiGo